-Check NCI's list of cancer clinical trials for U.S. supportive and palliative care trials about mucositis that are now accepting participants.
+Check the list of NCI-supported cancer clinical trials for supportive and palliative care trials about mucositis that are now accepting participants.
 The list of trials can be further narrowed by location, drug, intervention, and other criteria.

 Pain in cancer patients may arise from onset of the disease through survivorship and may be: